gtomato/Kotlin-JsonParser/README.md

 * Support annotation for enabling/disabling features (e.g. serialization), see also [here](#annotation)
 > flexible custom class serialize and deserialize
 * Support TypeAdapter for custom deserialize and serialize process, see also [here](#typadapter)
+> Retrofit Ready
+* ConverterFactory of Retrofit already implemented in JsonConverterFactory, see also [here]()

 ## Getting Started